Frequently Asked Dental Questions

 The American Dental Association and the Boyles General Dentistry team encourage patients to visit the dentist at least two times each year.
 During these six month checkups, we’re able to carefully examine patients’ smiles, answer questions, help patients prevent common oral health concerns, and diagnose and treat those unpreventable dental health issues in their earliest stages.

 Why does it matter where my dentures are made?

-Typically, the dentist designs a partial or full denture in the office, and sends the diagnostics and designs to a dental lab where the denture is made.
-It can take months of back and forth between the lab and the office to get the dentures to fit well, and in many cases, even this final result is less than ideal.
-We craft dentures at our practice, and this means we have the tools and skill necessary to make the most precise adjustments offering patients superior comfort and more natural looking and feeling results.
+Typically, the dentist designs a partial or full denture in the dental office, and sends the diagnostics and designs to a dental lab where the denture is made.
+It can take months of back and forth between the lab and the dental office to get the dentures to fit well, and in many cases, even this final result is less than ideal.
+We craft dentures at our dental office, and this means we have the tools and skill necessary to make the most precise adjustments offering patients superior comfort and more natural looking and feeling results.

 What’s the difference between regular and implant dentures?

 Traditional dentures are held in place by suction between the custom crafted denture base and patients’ natural gum and jawbone tissue.
 However, this tissue breaks down over time and dentures become less comfortable and stable.
 Dental implant supported dentures resemble traditional dentures, but they are connected to four or more dental implant posts for improved stability and support.

 How can I tell I need a root canal?